 In other words, you save your drawing, and get rid of the extra material around it.
 That’s why it is also called “taille-d’épargne” from the French “‘épargner” (saving) and “taille” (cut).

-3: Choosing your blocks
+3: Relief printing techniques: choosing your blocks

 As you have to remove a lot of material from your block, relief printing techniques can only be used with “soft” materials like wood or linoleum, sometimes gerflex or PVC.